5 Tips to Overcome Challenges for Medical Students and Residents

 3. Focus on developing the requisite clinical skills

-Your sole purpose at the medical residency is to develop the required skills needed for a medical specialty.
+Your primary purpose during residency is to develop the required skills needed for your chosen medical specialty.
 This is the time when you are trained by senior doctors and are expected to learn from their expertise.
-It’s important to have a learner-centered approach during this time as it will help you to pick the essential skills for your medical specialty.
+It’s important to prioritize developing your skills and gaining as much experience as possible during this time, as this will best-serve your long-term career goals.
+You should take on the mindset of a lifelong learner and avoid ever thinking you have already gained all the knowledge you will need.
+You can always improve and learn more.

 4. Remember to be a team player